Utah Administrative Code

 "Hearing" means the opportunity to be heard or present evidence in an administrative proceeding.

-"Hearing Officer" means an impartial trier of facts appointed by the CSRO administrator and assigned to decide a particular grievance case at the evidentiary/step 4 level.
+"Hearing Officer" means an impartial trier of facts appointed by the CSRO administrator and assigned to decide a particular grievance.

 "Hearsay Evidence" means evidence not based upon a witness's personal knowledge as a direct observer of an event.
 Rather, hearsay evidence stems from the repetition of what a witness heard another person say.
 Hearsay's value rests upon the credibility of the declarant.
 Hearsay is a statement made outside of the hearing that is offered as evidence of the truth of matters asserted in the hearing.

-"Initial Hearing" means a hearing conducted by the administrator to make an initial determination regarding timeliness, authority, jurisdiction, direct harm, standing and eligibility to advance a grievance issue to the evidentiary/step 4 level.
+"Initial Hearing" means a hearing conducted by the administrator to make an initial determination regarding timeliness, authority, jurisdiction, direct harm, standing and eligibility to advance a grievance.

 "Issuance" means the date on which a decision, order or ruling is signed and dated; it is not the date of mailing, or the date of the mailing certificate, nor the postal date.
 Date of issuance is the date specified according to Subsection 63G-4-401, of the UAPA.